business loans background image

 Do I need a separate business bank account, or can I use my personal account?

-A dedicated business account helps you:
+A separate business account can help you:

-• Show clear income and expenses for the business
+• Show clearer business income and expenses

 • Track cash flow and margins more accurately